 Again, like every Knight in the deck, he wears armor – and is ready for a battle of wits.
 He is aggressive and rational – you can see that from his posture, and is always willing to throw himself right into the middle of whatever task he is entrusted with.

 You can see a bunch of birds on his dress, and some butterflies on the horse.
 Birds and Butterflies, to me, represent the thoughts that float around in the mind (air).
-Birds can represent random thoughts, while Butterflies can represent creative thoughts.
-The Knight of Swords is a very creative person when it comes right down to it.
+Birds can represent random, everyday thoughts, while Butterflies can represent evolving, creative thoughts.
+The Knight of Swords can be a very creative person when it comes right down to it.

 Check out the way the clouds have jagged edges.
 It shows how the thoughts generated by the air energy can often cut.
 But while they can cut, they can also cut right to the point, and through the problems.